 After dealing with everything from the small team initiatives to the enterprise-level transformations as a project manager, there are tools that refine results across the board.

-The Affinity Diagram is without exception, one of the most reliable methods in my project management arsenal.
-I have employed this sophisticated yet simple method time and time again to bring order to utter disorder, organize jumble of thoughts, and aid teams in discerning connections among seemingly unrelated information.
+The Affinity Diagram is, without exception, one of the most reliable methods in my project management arsenal.
+I have employed this sophisticated yet simple method time and time again to bring order to utter disorder, organize a jumble of thoughts, and aid teams in discerning connections among seemingly unrelated information.

-The Diagram does not need the explanation as a tool of project management, but Affinity Diagrams have very peculiar traits.
+The Diagram does not need an explanation as a tool of project management, but Affinity Diagrams have very peculiar traits.

 In project management, we describe the Affinity Diagram as a graphical representation that assists teams in discovering trends and relationships amongst chaotic, complex information.
 It is especially useful when working with fuzziness or when one has to organize output from different participants.

-The PMBOKĀ® Guide recognizes the Affinity Diagram as one of the important tools and techniques of data gathering and analysis.
+The PMBOK® Guide recognizes the Affinity Diagram as one of the important tools and techniques of data gathering and analysis.
 It is most applicable in the following knowledge areas:

 1. Organizing the brainstorming session

 Clarifying the core question or problem is the first step that I take.
-This focus is critical in making sure that ideas which are generated are productive.
+This focus is critical in making sure that the ideas that are generated are productive.
 For instance, 'Which factors are leading to our project delays?' or 'How do we enhance stakeholder satisfaction?'

 I then gather the right participants, that is, those who have the requisite knowledge, experience, or even viewpoints.
 Here, the diversity of thought is very essential.